voxpupuli/puppet-mongodb/README.md

 This setting can be used to configure MonogDB process to bind to and listen for connections from applications on this address.
 If not specified, the module will use the default for your OS distro.
-*Note:* This value should be passed an an array.
+*Note:* This value should be passed as an array.

 #####`version`
 The version of MonogDB to install/manage.
 This is a simple way of providing